Why Proper Irrigation is Important for Vertical Gardens

 1. Plant Types and Water Requirements

 Different plants have varying water needs, and some methods may be better suited for certain types of plants.
 For example, drip irrigation allows for precise control of water delivery, making it ideal for plants with specific water requirements.
 On the other hand, wicking systems are better suited for plants that prefer consistent moisture levels.
-Consider the plants you plan to grow in your vertical garden, such as herbs or lettuce, and research their water needs before deciding on an irrigation method.
+Consider the plants you plan to grow in your vertical garden and research their water needs before deciding on an irrigation method.

 2. Space and Layout